MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

     ---

 1. Verify the application works as expected.
-You should see a message similar to `[INFO] [AUDIT   ] CWWKZ0001I: Application javaee-cafe started in 18.235 seconds.` appears in the command output.
+You should see a message similar to `[INFO] [AUDIT   ] CWWKZ0001I: Application javaee-cafe started in 18.235 seconds.` in the command output.
 Go to `http://localhost:9080/` in your browser and verify that the application is accessible and all functions are working.

 1. Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop.
 Select `Y` if you're aksed to terminate batch job.